0xn4de/Proof-of-Concepts/writeups/GAME.md

 - Contract checks the cost of 576 pixel claims
 - Contract buys the required PXL from Uniswap
 - Claims the 576 pixels, then calls claim() and gets all the ETH in the contract
+## Exploit 3
+- GameDoS.sol
+- Contract calls makeBid() with the minimum bid
+- Future bids all try to refund the bid ETH, but the fallback in GameDoS reverts
 ## Testing
 Add an Ethereum RPC URL to .env
 ```shell